-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 7.1 Are hostile bids permitted in your jurisdiction in public M&A transactions?
 If so, how are they typically implemented?

-Hostile bids are permitted in the Cayman Islands and are typically implemented by way of a merger.
-Neither a merger nor a scheme of arrangement can ever be truly hostile, insofar as it requires the consent of the target board.
+Hostile bids are permitted in the Cayman Islands.
+Neither a merger nor a scheme of arrangement can ever be truly hostile, insofar as each requires the consent of the target board.
 In situations where the target board is uncooperative or unwilling to engage, the acquirer may launch a proxy fight (on the terms and subject to the conditions set out in the constitutional documents of the target) to have the board or certain members thereof replaced.
 The proxy fight may be launched in connection with a tender offer or contractual acquisition of equity.
-The squeeze-out procedure as described in question 1.2 is also available in the context of a hostile transaction (assuming that the relevant thresholds are met).
+Otherwise, the squeeze-out procedure as described in question 1.2 under heading Tender offer (accompanied by a squeeze-out) is the only mechanism available in the context of a hostile takeover transaction (assuming that the relevant thresholds are met).

 In order to comply with their fiduciary duties, the directors of a target will need to give due consideration to any bona fide offer, even if it is unsolicited, to determine whether acceptance of such an offer is in the best interests of the company.
 Depending on the scope of the fiduciary duties imposed on the manager(s)/managing member(s) of a limited liability company (LLC), they may also be obliged to consider any bona fide offer.

-The constitutional documents of a target may contain certain poison pill or other structural defence provisions (eg, staggered boards, fixed number of board members, limited rights to call meetings), which may make a hostile takeover more difficult to consummate or give the target superior bargaining power.
+The constitutional documents of a target may contain certain poison pill or other structural defence provisions (e.g., staggered boards; fixed number of board members; no ability for shareholders to requisition general meetings; authorised share capital which includes a class of 'blank check' preferred shares issuable by the board), which may make a hostile takeover more difficult to consummate or give the target superior bargaining power.

 7.2 Must hostile bids be publicised?

-This is determined by the rules of the relevant exchange on which the relevant bidder and target is listed.
+In the public M&A context, this is determined by the rules of the relevant exchange on which the relevant bidder (if applicable) and the target are listed.
+In the private M&A context, there is no statutory requirement for a hostile bid to be published.

 7.3 What defences are available to a target board against a hostile bid?